lordfanger/RimLanguageHotReload/README.md

 Not all texts are available to translate and not all translated texts are able to be changed while the game is running and some are cached and need to be invalidated which is not allways easy task.
 But the list of available scenarios will grow up with each update.

+## Limitations

+There are some known limitations which can be fixed but are of low priority.

+- The Horlivec bypass modification and DLC inheritance.
+If some text is overriden in modification/DLC after change in Core (same file, same property is not needed) the translation is gotten from Core instead of modification/DLC.

+- Changes made to strings files (in \Langugage\Strings\ folder) are reflected after change in rulesStrings/rulesFiles property for particular definition.

 ## Caution

 The Horlivec uses unsafe reflection API and can cause damage to game integrity leading to crash or corrupted game state or files.